1934 Carmarthenshire County Council election: Election of aldermen

 In addition to the 53 councillors the council consisted of 17 county aldermen.
 Aldermen were elected by the council, and served a six-year term.
-Following the elections the following nine aldermen were elected (with the number of votes in each case).
+There had been suggestions in the past that aldermen should face the elctorate before being re-appointed but when this was suggested by Edgar Lewis (Lab, Llanarthey) at the statutory meeting the suggestion was greeted with laughter.
+The following nine aldermen were re-elected.